 Turntable vibration can be seen in the forms of swelling and droning when you play a record on a turntable.
-This happens when there is inadequate isolation from the vibrations of a large sound system with turntable speakers.
+This happens when there is inadequate isolation from the vibrations of a large sound system with the best speakers for record player.
 The vibration will turn very aggressive as more gain is applied.
 It is very important to reduce turntable vibration as it will out sound the music.

 Turntable vibration is the same as the squealing vibration experience using microphones.
 However, the frequency is much lower than the turntable vibration.
 This usually happens when you put an ordinary table and put the table near the sound system.
 You can never player records without the turntable vibrations.

 Kinds of vibration

 - Low-frequency vibration

 When the vibration falls into the category of low-frequency vibration, you will get to hear low pitched drone or Rumble which is generally under 100 Hertz.
 The tabletop on which the turntable sits, the vibration will pass through the feet of the turntable and the pick by the needle.
 The signal amplifying by the mixture and then feedback into the sound system.
 This is how the turntable vibration is created.